jfang324/terminal-website/README.md

     git clone https://github.com/jfang324/terminal-website.git
     ```

-2. Install NPM packages
+2. Navigate to the project directory

     ```sh
+    cd terminal-website
+    ```

+3. Install NPM packages

+    ```sh
     npm install
     ```

-3. Build and run with next.js if you want to check it out
+4. Build and run with next.js if you want to check it out

     ```sh
     npm run build
     npm run start
     ```

-4. Open your browser and navigate to [localhost:3000](http://localhost:3000) to access the application
+5. Open your browser and navigate to [localhost:3000](http://localhost:3000) to access the application

-5. To run the cypress tests (make sure you built the project first)
+6. To run the cypress tests (make sure you built the project first)

     ```sh
     npm run test